Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Introduction

+When matching these large connectome graphs (and, more broadly, the large graphs common in big data \cite{Kolaczyk2010}), we necessarily face an accuracy/efficiency trade-off when approximately solving these GMPs: slower algorithms could achieve better performance given more time (at the extreme, exhaustive search algorithms clearly have optimal performance).
+Our algorithm---the Fast Approximate QAP (FAQ) algorithm for approximate GM---achieves the best available trade-off between accuracy and efficiency, outperforming the existing state-of-the-art in both accuracy and efficiency on a large proportion of QAP benchmarks and biologically inspired network matching problems.

 The remainder of this paper is organized as follows.
 Section \ref{sec:QAP} formally defines the QAP and a relaxation thereof that we will operate under.
-Section \ref{sec:GM} defines graph matching, and explains how it can be solved via QAP.
-Section \ref{sec:FAQ} describes our algorithm, a Fast Approximate QAP (\FAQ).
-Section \ref{sec:results} provides a number of theoretical and empirical results, comparing our algorithm to previous state-of-the-art algorithms in terms of both computational efficiency and objective function value for various QAPs.
-This section concludes with an analysis of \FAQ~ on our motivating problem.
-We conclude with a discussion in Section \ref{sec:discussion}.
+Section \ref{sec:GM} defines graph matching, and explains how it can be posed as a QAP.

+Section \ref{sec:FAQ} describes the FAQ algorithm.
+Section \ref{sec:results} provides a number of theoretical and empirical results, and compares our algorithm to previous state-of-the-art algorithms.
+This section concludes with an analysis of FAQ on our motivating problem of matching worm brain connectomes.
+We conclude with a discussion of possible extensions of FAQ and related work in Section \ref{sec:discussion}.